quantiacs/documentation/en/source/reference/data_load_functions.md

 # Data loading

 <p class="tip">
-This section contains detailed API reference documentation.
-It is intended for people who are already familiar with the Quantiacs platform.
-One may prefer to visit  <a href="/documentation/en/getting-started/first/first.html">Getting started page</a> for the first time.
+This section contains the detailed API reference documentation.
+It is intended for users who are already familiar with the Quantiacs platform.
+Fisrt-time users can start at the <a href="/documentation/en/getting-started/first/first.html">Quick start</a> page.
 </p>

 ## Assets

-Available financial instruments with brief information can be downloaded using the following function:
+The available financial instruments with a brief information can be downloaded using the following function:

 **Function**